goerz/watchfile/README.markdown

 This is a fork of Cameron Hayne's `watchfile` script (See [http://hayne.net/MacDev/WatchFile/][1])

-my primary use for the script is to watch a directory of files and run [LaTeX][2] (or, in my case [rubber][3]) anytime one of the changes.
+My primary use for the script is to watch a directory of files and run [LaTeX][2] (or, in my case [rubber][3]) anytime one of the changes.
 To reflect this use case, I added a `-command` option to the script that allows to execute an arbitrary command every time there is a change.
 In addition, the script